Vishranthi-arun/Exercise-09-Shift-registers-using-verilog-/README.md

 A Parallel in Parallel out (PIPO) shift register is used as a temporary storage device and like SISO Shift register it acts as a delay element.

 ### Procedure
+Step 1:
+Create a new file in quartus II.

+Step 2:
+Module Declaration.
+Module should have the file name.

+Step 3:
+Use begin declaration to define the functionality of logic circuits.

+Step 4:
+Within begin use if statements.

+Step 5:
+At the end give endmodule.

+Step 6:
+Run the program and choose RTL viewer to get RTL realization.

 ### PROGRAM
 ```